radudragomirescu/usp3-liquidity-dynamics/README.md

 # usp3-liquidity-dynamics
-MSc Statistical Science dissertation code
+MSc Statistical Science dissertation code.
+Files are grouped by chapter and often by task within a chapter to limit length and computational load.
+As much code as possible is written in functions/classes to achieve extensibility and modularity.
+All functions/classes and commands outside them are commented to convey their purpose, and the code which creates any Figure or Table is signposted.